Post-adoption depression syndrome

 Post-adoption depression is shown though symptoms of depression in the adoptive mother or father, generally seen from one month after adoption, and is experienced by anywhere from 10% to 32% of adoptive parents.
 The symptoms of post-adoption depression are common to symptoms of depression, and include changes in sleeping pattern and appetite, feelings of hopelessness, fatigue, problems with concentration and restlessness, as well as suicidal thoughts.
 These symptoms are also similar to those of postpartum depression, which is a related syndrome.
 Postpartum depression, however, involves hormonal changes in pregnant woman, which are not present in women suffering from post-adoption depression.
 Despite this difference, there are still significant changes that new parents go through, even when the child is not biologically their own.
 These changes can have significant impacts on mental health.
 Post-adoption depression can also negatively impact the child.

-There is not an extensive amount of research available concerning post-adoption depression, however since the early 2000s practitioners have begun to take an interest in the syndrome and its effects on new parents. [ref] Given that many of the symptoms of post-adoption depression, as well as prescribed treatments, are similar to those of postpartum depression, much of the research on postpartum depression are applicable to post adoption depression.
+There is not an extensive amount of research available concerning post-adoption depression, however since the early 2000s practitioners have begun to take an interest in the syndrome and its effects on new parents.
+Given that many of the symptoms of post-adoption depression, as well as prescribed treatments, are similar to those of postpartum depression, much of the research on postpartum depression are applicable to post adoption depression.